bkVBC/dataclub/_2020/security.md

 date: 2020-01-28
 ready: true
 video:
     aspect: 56.25
     id: tjwobAmnKTo
 ---

-Last year's [security and privacy lecture](/2019/security/) focused on how you can be more secure as a computer _user_.
-This year, we will focus on security and cryptography concepts that are relevant in understanding tools covered earlier in this class, such as the use of hash functions in Git or key derivation functions and symmetric/asymmetric cryptosystems in SSH.
+We will focus on security
+and cryptography concepts that are relevant in understanding tools covered earlier in this class, such as the use of hash functions in Git or key derivation functions and symmetric/asymmetric cryptosystems in SSH.